AngeloFrangione/libospl-deprecated/docs/reference.md

 - **[``ospl_album_list_photos``]()**
 	get the photo list from an album
 - **[``ospl_photo_associated_album``]()**
-	get the albums were a specific photo is stored
+	get the albums where a specific photo is stored
 - **[``ospl_album_create``]()**
-	create an album in a ospl library
+	create an album in an ospl library
 - **[``ospl_album_rename``]()**
 	rename an album from an ospl library
 - **[``ospl_album_delete``]()**